acmacalister/helm/README.md

 helm
 =======

 helm is a simple, fast and minimalist router for writing web applications in Go.
-It builds on top of `net/http` and aims to be an elegant addition, by removing some of the cumbersome work involved with using the default `net/http` mux.
+It builds on top of `net/http` and aims to be an elegant addition by removing some of the cumbersome work involved with using the default `net/http` mux.

 ## Features